sanskarmalkhede/SocialConnect/README.md

 -- Copy and paste the contents of database/setup.sql
 ```

-3. Enable Realtime for the `notifications` table in Database > Replication
+3. Ensure proper indexes are created for the `notifications` table

 ### 4. Run the Application